Navigation

 Medicines

 Diuretics can sometimes interact with certain other medicines.
-This can affect how well your medicines work, or make side-effects more likely.
+This can affect how well your medicines work or make side-effects more likely.

-Your pharmacist or doctor will be able to tell you for sure if any medicines you take may be affected.
+Your pharmacist or doctor will be able to tell you if any medicines you take may be affected.
 Make sure your doctor knows what you’re already taking when they prescribe you medicines.
 Your doctor may adjust your dose or suggest an alternative if needed.
 Don’t stop any medicine without talking to your doctor first.

 Food and drink